Hi-NRG: Terminology

 Donna Summer was interviewed about her single "I Feel Love", which was a mostly electronic, relatively high-tempo Euro disco song without a strong funk component.
 In the interview, she said "this song became a hit because it has a high-energy vibe".
 Following that interview, the description "high-energy" was increasingly applied to high-tempo disco music, especially songs dominated by electronic timbres.
 The tempo threshold for high-energy disco was around 130 to 140 BPM.
 In the 1980s, the term "high-energy" was stylized as "hi-NRG".
 Eurobeat, dance-pop and freestyle artists such as Shannon, Stock Aitken & Waterman, Taylor Dayne, Freeez and Michael Sembello were also labeled as "hi-NRG" when sold in the United States.

 In the 1980s, "hi-NRG" referred not just to any high-tempo disco/dance music, but to a specific genre, only somewhat disco-like.

-Ian Levine, a hi-NRG DJ, the in-house DJ at London's Heaven nightclub in its early years and subsequently a record producer, defines hi-NRG as "melodic, straightforward dance music that's not too funky."
+Ian Levine, a hi-NRG DJ, the in-house DJ at London's Heaven nightclub in its early years and later a record producer, defines hi-NRG as "melodic, straightforward dance music that's not too funky."
 Music journalist Simon Reynolds adds "The nonfunkiness was crucial.
 Slamming rather than swinging, hi-NRG's white European feel was accentuated by butt-bumping bass twangs at the end of each bar."